Thebaid (Statius): Preparations for war

+newly erected sanctuary in Delphi and confronted him, expressing his will to offer his own life to save his hometown from the god’s wrath.
+Moved by this, the god decided to spare both Coroebus and his city.
+Thereafter, the Argives annually celebrated a festival in Apollo's honor.

-Argia and Deipyle, Adrastus' daughters, marry Polynices and Tydeus respectively.
-Their father thus concludes a military alliance with his sons in law.
+Book 2: Argia and Deipyle, Adrastus' daughters, marry Polynices and Tydeus respectively.
+Their father thus concludes a military alliance with his sons-in-law.
 The wedding ceremony is marred by ill omens caused by Argia's wearing of the Necklace of Harmonia, a cursed object first worn by Harmonia, the wife of Thebes' mythical founder Cadmus.
 Polynices dreams of recovering his throne and asks his new allies for their support.
 Short of going to war, Tydeus is sent on an embassy to Thebes.

 Eteocles is visited by the ghost of his grandfather Laius who warns him about his brother's intentions.
 Thus instructed, he rejects the Argive embassy and sends a group of 50 warriors to ambush Tydeus on his way home; in the ensuing battle, Tydeus single-handedly kills all but one Theban soldier.
-Maeon, the only survivor, returns to the palace and accuses Eteocles of causing the death of dozens of Thebans.
+Maeon, the only survivor, returns to the palace.

+Book 3: Maeon accuses Eteocles of causing the death of dozens of Thebans.
 He kills himself in anticipation of the king's punishment.

 Jupiter instructs Mars to incite the citizens of Argos to war.
 Upon Tydeus' arrival, Adrastus remains reluctant to go to war against Thebes.
 After several days, he bows to his allies' pressure and lets his seers Amphiaraus and Melampus find out whether a war is sanctioned by the gods.

-Though the omens presage a terrible defeat, it is decided that Argos should march against Thebes.
+Book 4: Though the omens presage a terrible defeat, it is decided that Argos should march against Thebes.
 Both sides begin to prepare for war.
 At Argos, seven princes assemble their forces: Polynices, Adrastus, Tydeus, Amphiaraus, Capaneus, Hippomedon, and Parthenopaeus.
 At Thebes, panic breaks out at the news that an Argive army is preparing.
 Eteocles orders the seer Tiresias to consult the gods.
 In a necromantic ritual, he predicts a horrific war with a good outcome for Thebes.